aerkalov/ebooklib/docs/tutorial.rst

 is name of the namespace ('DC' for Dublin Core and 'OPF' for custom metadata).
 Second argument is name of the key.
 It always returns a list.
 List will be empty if nothing is defined for that key.

-Minimal required metadata from Dublic Core set (for EPUB3) is:
+Minimal required metadata from Dublin Core set (for EPUB3) is:

 * DC:identifier
 * DC:title